codurance/site/_posts/2017-10-23-legacy-code-retreat.md

 ### Session 6 - Introducing new Features

 Every time you want to change existing code, you must have a very good reason to do so.
-Unless that part of the code directly impact the feature you are working on or the bug you are trying to fix, then you should probably not touch it and, instead, spend your time working with code that is going to cause a bigger impact in the current feature.
+Unless that part of the code directly impacts the feature you are working on or the bug you are trying to fix, then you should probably not touch it and, instead, spend your time working with code that is going to cause a bigger impact in the current feature.

 That said, we also wanted to make sure that the reason we were spending the whole day understanding and refactoring a legacy code was for a good reason (apart from the learning purpose): we've been asked to implement new features.